openmetalio/openmetal-docs/docs/engineers-notes/intro-to-cloud-init.md

     - '8.8.8.8' #google
 ```

-In our last example we are setting the server’s resolvers to the ones specified.
+Our last example sets the server to use the specified resolvers.